brandonhenning/g-doughnuts/drills/version-3/rubric.md

-[ ] Client site is live at the link provided
+- [ ] Client site is live at the link provided
+- [ ] The client-side code includes a `GET` request to the server url
-[ ] Server site is live at the link provided ('/hole') [ ] Client site communicates with the server site
+- [ ] Server site is live at the link provided